ONLYOFFICE/Kubernetes-Docs/README.md

 #### 6.1 Horizontal Pod Autoscaling
 You can enable Autoscaling so that the number of replicas of `docservice` and `converter` deployments is calculated automatically based on the values and type of metrics.

-For resource metrics must be registered API metrics.k8s.io, generally provided by [metrics-server](https://github.com/kubernetes-sigs/metrics-server).
+For resource metrics, API metrics.k8s.io must be registered, which is generally provided by [metrics-server](https://github.com/kubernetes-sigs/metrics-server).
 It can be launched as a cluster add-on.

 To use the target utilization value (`target.type==Utilization`), it is necessary that the values for `resources.requests` are specified in the deployment.